SaidIdoum/alx-system_engineering-devops/0x01-shell_permissions/README.md

  13-change_group: Changes group owner to school for the file hello

  100-change_owner_and_group: changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+ 101-symbolic_link_permissions: changes the owner and the group owner of _hello to vincent and staff respectively.